muccg/rdrf/docs/datatypes.rst

 * False

 Range Datatype
 --------------
+For more sophisticated DEs, a DE can incorporate Permitted Value Groups (PVG).

 Definition
 ^^^^^^^^^^
-A set of allowed values ( usually represented as drop down list)
+A set of allowed values (usually represented as drop down list)

 Ranges in RDRF are specified by the datatype keyword "range" and then selecting the appropriate :ref:`Permitted Value Group <permittedvaluegroup>` This entails that permitted value groups be created first.